Students must not pursue any off-campus employment without proper authorization.

 - Copy of identity pages in passport (pages with name, photo, date of birth, passport number, issue and expiration date — passport must be valid)

 - Copy of F-1 Visa (even if the visa is expired) – NOTE: Does not apply to Citizens of Canada, who are not issued an F-1 visa issued by the U.S. Embassy/Consulate.
+Students do not need a valid F-1 entry visa in their passport to be eligible to apply for Post-Completion OPT)

 Please mail your OPT application documents via express mail either via U.S. Postal Service (USPS) or via Private Courier Service (FedEx, DHL, UPS) to the proper USCIS mailing address indicated for OPT applications in the Form I-765 Instructions at https://www.uscis.gov/i-765.